Managing Cyanobacteria (Blue-Green Algae) at Milavec Reservoir

 What is the Town of Frederick doing to manage these blooms?

-The Town is working towards a long-term solution for this important water quality issue, however, nutrient loads in Milavec Reservoir are extremely high, and will require significant investments of resources and time, in both upstream basin management and within the Reservoir body to alleviate frequent blooms.
-No management actions will permanently stop blooms, as cyanobacteria are natural to all waters and even with the best management efforts, can still bloom under the right conditions.
+The Town is working towards a long-term solution to maintain high water quality in Milavec Reservoir.
+However, nutrient loads in the are extremely high and will require significant investments of resources and time in both upstream basin management and within the Reservoir body to alleviate frequent blooms.
+No management actions will permanently stop blooms, as cyanobacteria are natural to all waters and, even with the best management efforts, can still bloom under the right conditions.
+The Community Parks Master Plan includes environmental specialists working with Town staff to develop an effective, environmentally sensitive, and resourceful approach to management and treatment.

 The Town is in discussions with upstream basin stakeholders to address nutrient loading issues.

-The Town does not plan to treat the blooms, as the treatments include the use of pesticides and/or inorganic compounds, such as copper sulface, both of which can have significant unintended impacts on the aquatic ecosystem and fishery and can impact raw water irrigation systems, which the lake supplies around Town.
+The Town does not plan to treat the reservoir with pesticides and/or inorganic compounds, such as copper sulfate, because, without a thorough analysis of the existing conditions through our current planning process, these treatments can have significant unintended impacts on the aquatic ecosystem and fishery and can impact raw water irrigation systems, which the lake supplies around Town.

 For information on the Town of Frederick's management of Milavec Reservoir: